Lesser-Known Signs of Anxiety

 Problems at school.

-Problems in relationships.
+Problems in their social life.

 Sleep Problems